Des-cloud/summer23-homework/homework/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 Here is our first Agda function: the identity function of type `ℕ → ℕ`.

 ```
-idℕ : ℕ → ℕ
+ℕidentityFunction : ℕ → ℕ
-idℕ x = x
+ℕidentityFunction x = x
 ```

 Functions are defined by placing a fresh variable name to the left of the `=` sign, which can then be used on the right.
-So here, idℕ accepts `x` as input, and immediately produces `x` as output.
+So here, identityFunction accepts `x` as input, and immediately produces `x` as output.

 Here is another way to define the identity function:

 ```
-idℕ' : ℕ → ℕ
+ℕidentityFunction' : ℕ → ℕ
-idℕ' = λ (x : ℕ) → x
+ℕidentityFunction' = λ (x : ℕ) → x
 ```

 The syntax `λ (x : A) → t` defines the function `A → B` which sends `x` to